23 Jul Full-spectrum vs broad-spectrum CBD oil

-- Full-spectrum and broad-spectrum CBD products differ primarily in terms of the quantities of particular compounds that they contain.
+- Full-spectrum and broad-spectrum CBD products differ primarily in terms of their THC content.

 - Full-spectrum CBD products contain a mixture of naturally-occurring plant compounds and up to 0.3% THC or more.

 - While broad-spectrum CBD also contains many plant compounds, it is either completely free from THC or it contains negligible amounts of it (i.e. less than 0.3%).

 - THC is the primary intoxicating cannabinoid that produces the “high” associated with cannabis.

 - All of Naturecan’s CBD products contain non-detectable levels (<0.01%) of THC and are therefore completely safe for use.

 CBD has become increasingly popular in recent years, but many people still don’t fully understand what it is or what it can be used for.
 If you think you might be one of those people, read on – we’ll explain everything you need to know in this article.

 CBD is one of the main active cannabinoid compounds found within the hemp plant (Cannabis sativa).